 It’s easy to burn through pack after pack of cotton pads, especially if you use them to remove makeup, cleanse, and tone morning and night.
 These pads are not only wasteful, but require a lot of energy to make, especially if they are bleached.
 Luckily, there are many reusable options available.

-We’re fans of the Wegreeco Reusable Makeup Remover Pads that come with 16 rounds made from bamboo and can be cleaned in the washer (the brand claims they’ll last through 1,000 washes).
+We’re loving the Soko Glam Sustainable Cleansing Pad Set that come with 14 rounds made from cotton or bamboo (depending on the set you get) and can be cleaned in the washer.
 They’re super soft, get the job done, and are cost-effective.

 Buy sheet masks in bulk.